influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/analyze-query-plan.md

     - What is the shape and size of data input to the operator?
     - What is the shape and size of data output from the operator?

+The remainder of this guide  physical plan contains the sequence of steps run during query execution.
 Understanding the sequence, role, and data for the operators in your query can help you estimate the overall workload in the query.

 ### Example query plan for SELECT...ORDER BY query